prophile/typ-report/sections/implementation.md

 \label{sec:improve}

-Certain arrows are relatively heavyweight.
+Certain arrows are relatively heavyweight\todo{Rephrase}.
 This often stretches to arrows which are created from the `arr` and `id` functions both of which could be expected to be cheap, and certainly one might imagine that they could be folded together.

 Additionally, there are a number of typeclasses that all arrows satisfy, but which it is tedious to enumerate for every arrow